List of Great Lakes museum and historic ships: United States Army tug LT-5 (Oswego, New York)

 The former World War II United States Army tugboat Major Elisha K. Henson, built in 1943, participated in the Normandy landings.
 An operational floating display, it worked as a commercial tug (Nash) for 30 years.

 United States Army Corps tug Bayfield (Duluth, Minnesota)

-A United States Army Corps of Engineers tugboat, Bayfield, serves as a popular photo shoot at Duluth's Canal Park.
+A United States Army Corps of Engineers tugboat, Bayfield, serves as a popular photo shoot at Duluth's Canal Park, Lake Superior Maritime Visitor Center.

 United States Army Corps Tug Ludington (Kewaunee, Wisconsin)

 The former United States Army Corps of Engineers tugboat Tug Ludington, built as an Army tug in 1943, also partook in the D-Day invasion at Normandy.
 A non-operational floating display, it is supervised by ex-Major Wilbur Browder.

 Tug John Purves (Sturgeon Bay, Wisconsin)

 The 1919 tug Butterfield was built for World War I, but was sold for the Lake Superior pulpwood trade.
 During World War II, the boat was taken into government service as the USAT Butterfield, LT-145, serving in the Gulf of Alaska and the Bering Sea.
 The Roen Steamship Company acquired the tug, renaming it John Purves (after the firm's general manager) and using it as a salvage vessel.
 It was later donated to the Door County Maritime Museum.